 For every baby who takes to solids like a pig in the mud, there’s another who is having absolutely none of it.
 So before sitting Baby down for their first solid meal, consider these six solid strategies.

 - Seize the moment

-It’s preferable to introduce solids to Baby when her fledgling interest in adult food is still developing, so if there’s a point where Baby seems especially interested in solids, as long as she is showing other signs of readiness – like sitting up on her own, showing a lot of interest in what you’re eating, and seeming eager to eat along with you – it can be a good idea to let her have her way.
-The transition to solids has a much better chance of going smoothly if Baby thinks it’s her own idea.
+It’s preferable to introduce solids to Baby when their fledgling interest in adult food is still developing, so if there’s a point where Baby seems especially interested in solids, as long as they are showing other signs of readiness – like sitting up on their own, showing a lot of interest in what you’re eating, and seeming eager to eat along with you – it can be a good idea to let them have their way.
+The transition to solids has a much better chance of going smoothly if Baby thinks it’s their own idea.

 - Take it slow

 Tasting new food with strange texture or flavors can be a majorly new experience for a baby exclusively fed on breast milk or formula.
 Plan on introducing Baby to one solid food at a time – many parents start with cereal or pureed vegetables or fruits – so if they have any trouble with a type of food, you’ll know what’s causing the problem.
 And this recommendation is really just to be cautious about food allergies.
 But if you have any questions about this – like what foods Baby should start with or how to introduce potential allergens – make sure to ask your child’s healthcare provider.
 Then once you’ve introduced a few foods, you can start to mix and match.
 Believe it or not, Baby will be eating the same food that’s on your plate in no time!
 (See #5 below.)